-These Oatmeal Power Bites are named after my son and are very near and dear to my heart.
+These Oatmeal Muffins are named after my son and are very near and dear to my heart.
 They are a perfectly sweet bite of portable oatmeal and an absolute joy to eat for breakfast, lunch, or a snack.
-This recipe is Sponsored by Bob’s Red Mill and features their Quick Cooking Oats.

-As I mentioned, these BeeBo Bites are named after my son.
+These BeeBo Bites are named after my son.
 I have twin boys and one of them is loud, curious/mischievous, and lives and breathes for attention – be it positive or negative.
-The other one however is mostly quiet, thoughtful, and naturally desires to be good and choose the right.
+The other one, however, is mostly quiet, thoughtful, and naturally desires to be good and choose the right.
 His nickname is BeeBo.

-Strangely enough, this incident is where this recipe all started.
+Strangely enough, this incident is where this recipe began.

 As I racked my brain of how to make everything all better for him, ingredients and measurements instead seemed to pour into my mind.

 What came out of my pressure cooker that morning was the cutest, fluffiest, most moist and portable oatmeal bite I've ever seen.
 I knew my kids would love them.